 Women at risk are those who follow a vegetarian or vegan diet, have darker pigmented skin, have limited sun exposure, and a body mass index >30 (3).

-The recommendation for Vitamin D supplementation during pregnancy is controversial and varies across the board, depending on what source you’re reading.
+The recommendation for Vitamin D supplementation during pregnancy is controversial and varies depending on what source you’re reading.
 This makes it very difficult to know how much vitamin D is necessary to support a healthy body.
 Best bet is to talk to your doctor.

 Here are vitamin D recommendations from a few health agencies willing to even commit to providing a number, and as you can see, the recommendations are extremely different!

 - Institute of Medicine, Food and Nutrition Board: 600 IU for everyone up to age 70 (4)

 - Vitamin D council: 6,000 IU for pregnant and lactating women (5)

 - GrassrootsHealth: 4,000 IU for pregnant women after 12 weeks gestation (6)